Skip to main content

 Step 1: Use a UV sterilizer.

 If you want to get rid of your green water right away, an ultraviolet (UV) sterilizer can help.
-The UV chamber helps eliminate algae as water flows through it, so you could start to see clearer water in just a few days.
+The UV chamber works to eliminate algae as water flows through it, so you could start to see clearer water in just a few days.
 While this cuts the problem quickly, it doesn't tackle the underlying issue.

 Step 2: Reduce light.